Matrices and Determinants

 3. Matrices - definition, features, identity matrix, and examples

 4. Multiplication of Matrices - how to multiply matrices of different sizes.
-Includes a Flash interactive.
+Includes an interactive where you can explore the concept.

 5. Finding the Inverse of a Matrix - which we use to solve systems of equations